cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-Originally introduced in the context of digital cash systems by Chaum for untraceable payments {{Chaum83}}, RSA blind signatures turned out to have a wide range of applications ranging from electric voting schemes to authentication mechanisms.
+Originally introduced in the context of digital cash systems by Chaum for untraceable payments {{Chaum83}}, RSA blind signatures turned out to have a wide range of applications ranging from electronic voting schemes to authentication mechanisms.

 Recently, interest in blind signatures has grown to address operational shortcomings from applications that use Verifiable Oblivious Pseudorandom Functions (VOPRFs) {{?VOPRF=I-D.irtf-cfrg-voprf}}, such